How to milk casino comps

 Don't redeem for hard merchandise

 Some casinos offer products as a comp.
 For example, locals casinos are notorious for offering cigarettes to their players—which tells you something about the clientele they're targeting.
-I remember the smoke at Terrible's (now Silver Sevens) being so thick you could carve it with a chisel, and you could smell it in the parking lot before you even entered the building.
+I remember they did this at Terrible's (now Silver Sevens), where the smoke was so thick you could carve it with a chisel, and you could smell it in the parking lot before you even entered the building.

 Anyway, the casino has to fork over its own cash to buy any products they give to you, whereas with buffets or free rooms their own cost is much less than the retail price.
 So, most casinos are more generous with their in-house comps than comps they have to buy.
 So, unless you're sure you're getting a good deal on products, then take your comps as the better value on food, rooms, or shows.